oracle/weblogic-kubernetes-operator/docs-source/content/faq/oci-lb.md

 `LoadBalancer` instead of (or in addition to) installing an Ingress controller like Traefik or Voyager.

-OKE Kubernetes worker nodes normally do not have public IP addresses.
+OKE Kubernetes worker nodes typically do not have public IP addresses.
 This means that the `NodePort` services created by the operator are not usable, because they would expose ports on the worker node's private IP addresses only, which are not reachable from outside the cluster.